 After months of uncertainty, Companies House has confirmed that from 18 November 2025, identity verification will become a compulsory part of incorporation and new appointments of directors and Persons of Significant Control (PSCs).

-Existing directors and PSCs will have up to 12 months from this date to complete verification, which means 18 November 2026 is the latest possible date to verify yourself.
+Note: Existing directors and PSCs will have up to 12 months from this date to complete verification, which means 18 November 2026 is the latest possible date to verify yourself.

-The announcement outlined the following points:
+The announcement outlined the following important points:

 - new directors will need to verify their identity to incorporate a company or be appointed to an existing company;